github-linguist/linguist/README.md

 Linguist defines the list of all languages known to GitHub in a [yaml file](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
 In order for a file to be hightlighted, a language and lexer must be defined there.

 Most languages are detected by their file extension.
 This is the fastest and most common situation.
 For script files, which are usually extensionless, we do "deep content inspection"™ and check the shebang of the file.
-Checking the files contents may also be used for disambiguating between langauges.
-C/C++/Obj-C all use `.h` files.
+Checking the file's contents may also be used for disambiguating langauges.
+C, C++ and Obj-C all use `.h` files.
 Looking for common keywords, we are usually able to guess the correct language.

-In the actual GitHub app we deal with `Grit::Blob` objects, there is a simple `FileBlob` api you can use for testing.
+In the actual GitHub app we deal with `Grit::Blob` objects.
+For testing, there is a simple `FileBlob` API.

     file = Linguist::FileBlob.new("lib/linguist.rb")
     file.language.name #=> "Ruby"